 Lemon Bars with a buttery shortbread crust and a tangy, sweet lemon topping.
-A dusting of powdered sugar makes them irresistible!
+A dusting of powdered sugar takes them over the top!

 How To Make Lemon Bars

-The full recipe is below, but here are my best tips for Lemon Bars:
+The full recipe is below, but here are my best tips for this recipe:

-- Use a glass pan: Metal can change the flavor.
+- Use a glass or ceramic pan: Metal can give the bars a metallic flavor.

-- Line with parchment paper: This makes it easier to lift and cut the bars.
+- Line with parchment paper: Makes it easier to lift and slice cleanly.

 What Are Classic Lemon Bars Made Of?